 Trevada Music's Premises.

-Trevada Music's premises in Camborne boasts separate departments for Brass, Woodwind, Percussion, String instruments, Keyboards and sheet music.
+Trevada Music's premises in Camborne boasts separate departments for Brass, Woodwind, Percussion, String instruments, Keyboards, Pianos and sheet music.
 We also offer rehearsal and practice rooms, for customers to try out and test instruments in privacy.
 Most types of instrument sold have demonstration versions available, which enable the customer to try before they commit themselves.

 In 1988 a Music Shop - "Amman Music" in Ammanford - was taken over from Eifion Rodgers and fitted out in Trevada Music's inimitable style.
-It offers the same selection of instruments, along with the same high standard of customer care and our Welsh-speaking staff show commitment to serving the needs of the local community.
+It offered the same selection of instruments, along with the same high standard of customer care and our Welsh-speaking staff show commitment to serving the needs of the local community.
 November 2010 saw a further expansion as the shop in Ammanford moved to a new shop in Cross Hands.
 This has been fitted out by a local company and offers a wider choice, better displays along with parking.

 You may have noticed Trevada Music travelling around the country, not only delivering instruments, but attending many shows and exhibitions.
-These include The Royal Cornwall Show, The Royal Welsh Show, and many brass band and school events.
+These include The Royal Cornwall Show, The Royal Welsh Show, Pembroke Show and many brass band and school events.

 An awareness that starting out in the musical world can often be a costly experience has led to the development of a selection of payment schemes to ease what can potentially be quite a shock to the system!
 One of the most popular methods is a Trial Hire Scheme, which enables the customer to hire an instrument for up to four months, after paying only a small percentage of the retail price.
 An advantage of this particular scheme is that once the initial hire period has ended, the customer has a number of options available.